yassu/latex-template/readme.markdown

 I recommend that you setting following:

 * change `AUTHOR` and `BASEFILENAME` variable in Rakefile.
-  For example, you use `square.tex` in main tex file of this tex project, let
+  For example, if you use `square.tex` in main tex file of this tex project and author's name is guide, let

   ```
   BASEFILENAME = 'square'
-  AUTHOR = 'yassu'
+  AUTHOR = 'guide'
   ```

   `AUTHOR` variable is only used for publish tasks.